 As a coworking business scales up, it risks losing a communal vibe and turn into a place where companies and individual entrepreneurs find an affordable workplace for rent.

 Is this a real threat to coworking culture or just the next stage of coworking business development?
 How to save a priceless communal vibe when running a coworking business at scale?

-Big coworking brands like New Work City and WeWork put many efforts in creating a culture where members share advice and encouragement.
+Big coworking brands like Impact Hub and Serendipity Labs put many efforts into creating a culture where members share advice and encouragement.